blakegreendev/serverless-blog/source/_posts/How-to-Make-a-Fast-and-Cheap-Serverless-Blog.md

 I began with the following criteria; the blog must be **cheap, fast, and low maintenance.** My goal was to be able to spill ideas or posts and push content efficiently in a CI/CD fashion.
 With my experience as a SysAdmin, I knew that self-hosting my blog on a server didn't meet the criteria.
 I was concerned about the time and effort to run and maintain a server.
 Other hosting options were a bit too expensive for how much time I'd be able to contribute to the blog.

 I turned my attention to **serverless**, which has become a craze in the IT world.
 While serverless means different things to different people, I found that it met my criteria.
-This serverless architecture is dirt cheap (less than $2/month), uses a global content delivery network with Amazon CloudFront, and there's no servers to maintain.
-Bingo!
+This particular serverless architecture pattern is dirt cheap (less than $2/month), uses a global content delivery network with Amazon CloudFront, and there's no servers to maintain. **Bingo!**

 # Design
-Now that I've explained **why** I selected a serverless architecture, I'll explain the **details** of this design.
+Now that I've explained **why** I selected a serverless architecture, I'll explain the **details** of this design pattern.

-Here is a diagram for the serverless architecture:
+Here is a diagram to illustrate the serverless architecture:
 {% asset_img serverless-blog.png %}

 I used a static site generator called **Hexo**, which allows me to do local development to the blog among other features.
 After the site looks acceptable, I push the site to a **Github** repository that has a webhook to **AWS CodeBuild**.
 When Codebuild detects changes to the repository, it compiles and generates the site and sends a **Slack** notification with the status of the build.
 If the build succeeds, the site files are synced to a webstie enable **AWS S3 bucket**.
 The S3 bucket is an origin for an **AWS CloudFront** distribution that redirects HTTP to HTTPS and has a free SSL/TLS certificate from **AWS Certificate Manager**.
 Thus making a secure site to clients connecting to the blog.